MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 *Meeting count*

-When you select this menu option, each bar represents the weekly average meeting count that measured employees in that group have organized with external domains, where the weekly average for that group is the sum of meeting count during all selected weeks divided by the number of person-week records in the selected period for that group in Page settings.
+When you select this menu option, each bar represents the weekly average meeting count that measured employees in that group have organized with external domains, where the weekly average for that group is the sum of meeting count during all selected weeks divided by the number of person-week records in the selected period for that group in [Page settings](#page-settings).
 Bars are sorted on count (descending).

-The Average line on bar charts represents the sum of all meeting counts during all selected weeks divided by the number of person-week records in the selected period in Page settings.
+The Average line on bar charts represents the sum of all meeting counts during all selected weeks divided by the number of person-week records in the selected period in **Page settings**.

 *Email count*